Duckle29/quadrigotion/README.md

-Quadrigotion: Multiple Motor Drivers, one connector
+Quadrigotion: Multiple Motor Drivers, two connectors
 ============================================================

 Often it is useful to have all the motor drivers needed for a machine